Signs you’re overtraining and how to recover

 7. Get a blood test

-Having a regular blood test can help you identify deficiencies, inflammation, and keep track of your hormones.
+Having a regular blood test can help you identify deficiencies, and inflammation, and keep track of your hormones.
 Some markers, like testosterone, cortisol, and CRP, are sometimes helpful in detecting signs of overtraining.
 Rest periods are essential after periods of stress to allow your body to recover.

 With our range of Sports Performance Blood Tests, you can test yourself and keep track over time using our tracker function.